 Top Sights in Croatia – St Mark’s Church, Zagreb

 Zagreb gets two entries on this list, but we couldn’t leave off either the cathedral of St Mark’s Church, could we?
 Located in St Mark’s Square in Zagreb’s Upper Town (very close to the Croatian government and parliament buildings), the beautiful tiled roof of St Mark’s Church is another true symbol of Croatia.
-The two coat of arms depicted on the roof are of the City of Zagreb (on the right) and the Kingdom of Croatia, Dalmatia and Slavonia (on the left).
-(This was an autonomous province within the Austro-Hungary.)
+The two coats of arms depicted on the roof are of the City of Zagreb (on the right) and the Kingdom of Croatia, Dalmatia and Slavonia (on the left).
+(This was an autonomous province within Austro-Hungary.)
 A changing of the guard ceremony takes place in front of the church at midday on weekends during the summer months.

 Top Sights in Croatia – View from Spanjola Fortress above Hvar Town, island of Hvar

 There are many glorious views all over Croatia, something we can say with absolute certainty.
 One of the best is this amazing sight from Spanjola Fortress (also known as Fortica) which is located ‘above’ Hvar Town.
-(It’s an easy walk from the town along a reasonably well maintained path that’s not especially steep.)
+(It’s an easy walk from the town along a reasonably well-maintained path that’s not especially steep.)
 You’ll see spectacular views practically every step of the way but once you actually enter the fortress (a small admission fee is charged) you will find yourself face to face with the ultimate gorgeous view overlooking Hvar Town and its harbour, as well as the nearby Pakleni islands.
 Just stunning!

 Top Sights in Croatia – Zlatni Rat Beach, island of Brac